opeyemitechpro/my-projects/docs/draft.md

     This is an attention block

+!!! info

+    This is an attention block

+!!! console

+    This is an attention block

 !!! example "Integrate with site navigation"

     Add the following to your `mkdocs.yml` to see how the Blog plugin can